imsubash-devops/system_monitor/README.md

-# system_monitor
+# system_monitor project
-This project is aimed to monitor our system using different parameter:
+This project is aimed to monitor our system using different parameters:
 - CPU usage
 - Memory usage
 - Disk usage